 Stewardship of the land is an important priority for Drala Mountain Center.
-Under the direction of our Built and Natural Environments Director, Mac McGoldrick, Drala Mountain conducts conservation forestry projects and collaborates with regional partners to sustain healthy and resilient eco-systems across our 600 acres and beyond.
+Under the direction of our Land Steward, Alyssa Lambert, Drala Mountain conducts conservation forestry projects and collaborates with regional partners to sustain healthy and resilient eco-systems across our 600 acres and beyond.

 In the video below, Mac McGoldrick describes the eco-forestry and conservation work at Drala Mountain in partnership with regional conservation agencies.
 Thank you Fort Collins Conservation District for this beautiful video!

 The 600-acre DMC property provided an excellent example of the positive outcomes strategic forest treatments can produce.
 Because of the 165-acre fuels reduction treatment completed on the property in 2018, as well as several years of adjacent treatments continuing along Elkhorn Creek to the east, firefighters working on the Cameron Peak Fire of 2020 were safer, the forest burned less intensely in this area, and post-fire outcomes were less severe.
 Northern Colorado Fireshed Collaborative, Nov.
 12, 2021

 State and National Leaders Visit Drala Mountain to Honor Our Conservation Work

 Letter to Staff by Mac McGoldrick

 I’d like to share some good news with you all.
 As you (likely) know, over the last 3 or 4 years we have made a concerted effort to cultivate strong relationships with a wide array of partners, especially in the area of land stewardship.
 These partnerships have led to a significant amount of important work that is creating the circumstances of health, capacity, and resilience on our land, and in our larger eco-system.